nickcernis/GNU-Terry-Pratchett/readme.txt

 Inspired by <a href="http://www.reddit.com/r/bestof/comments/2yyop7/rdiscworld_redditors_with_web_servers_start/">this reddit post</a>, <a href="http://boingboing.net/2015/03/15/sending-terry-pratchett-home-w.html">boingboing's report</a>, and the <a href="http://www.gnuterrypratchett.com/">GNU Terry Pratchett</a> website.

+Contributions welcome at the <a href="https://github.com/nickcernis/gnu-terry-pratchett">repo on GitHub</a>.

 == Installation ==

 1. Unzip and upload the `gnu-terry-pratchett` folder to your `/wp-content/plugins/` directory.